dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/building_your_form.md

 The left pane will change to Edit mode, where you can fill out the details for that field.

-To add another field, press the &ldquo;Add a new field&rdquo; button on the upper right-hand side of the Edit pane.
+To add another field, press the "Add a new field" button on the upper right-hand side of the Edit pane.

 ![The Add button in the form builder's Edit mode.](../images/formbuilder_3.png)